GluuFederation/gluu-docker/examples/multi-hosts/README.md

 This command will create `manager`, `worker-1`, and `worker-2` nodes and set up the Swarm cluster.

-Wait until all processes completed, and then we can execute this command to check nodes status:
+Wait until all processes are completed, and then we can execute this command to check nodes status:

     docker-machine ssh manager 'docker node ls'